AlexFalzone/DNSonChain/README.md

 - [Go](https://golang.org/doc/install) programming language (version 1.16 or later)
 - libnss3-tools (on linux, very often it is already installed.
 On Windows, you can download it from here: [certutil](https://dist.torproject.org/torbrowser/12.0.4/mar-tools-win64.zip) and the [.asc](https://dist.torproject.org/torbrowser/12.0.4/mar-tools-win64.zip.asc)
 - An Execution client should be sufficient for a light node.
-Otherwise you need a consensus client.
+Otherwise you will also need a consensus client.
 (If your client uses port 8545, it is already supported)

 <a name="installation"></a>
 ## Installation